-The velocity field that appears in (5.1) and (??) is the centred (now) eulerian ocean velocity (see Chap.
+The velocity field that appears in (5.1) and (5.2) is the centred (now) eulerian ocean velocity (see Chap.
 6).
 When eddy induced velocity (eiv) parameterisation is used it is the now effective velocity (i.e. the sum of the eulerian and eiv velocities) which is used.

 The choice of an advection scheme is made in the nam\traadv namelist, by setting to true one and only one of the logicals ln\traadv\xxx.
-The corresponding code can be found in the traadv\xxx.F90 module, where xxx is a 3 or 4 letter acronym corresponding to each scheme.
+The corresponding code can be found in the traadv\xxx.
+F90 module, where xxx is a 3 or 4 letter acronym corresponding to each scheme.
 Details of the advection schemes are given below.
 The choice of an advection scheme is a complex matter which depends on the model physics, model resolution, type of tracer, as well as the issue of numerical cost.

 Note that (1) cen2, cen4 and TVD schemes require an explicit diffusion operator while the other schemes are diffusive enough so that they do not require additional diffusion; (2) cen2, cen4, MUSCL2, and UBS are not positive schemes , implying that false extrema are permitted.
-Their use is not recommended on passive tracers; (3) It is recommended that the same advection-diffusion scheme is used on both active and passive tracers.
+Their use is not recommended on passive tracers; (3) It is highly recommended that the same advection-diffusion scheme is used on both active and passive tracers.
 Indeed, if a source or sink of a passive tracer depends on an active one, the difference of treatment of active and passive tracers can create very nice-looking frontal structures that are pure numerical artefacts.
-Nevertheless, most of our users set a different treatment on passive and active tracers, that's the reason why this possibility is offered.
-We strongly suggest them to perform a sensitivity experiment using a same treatment to assess the robustness of their results.